Brain-Connectivity-Lab/WhiFuN/README.md

 ![Screenshot_20241209_094427](https://github.com/user-attachments/assets/a157b977-2064-44b8-8043-11aad02a8376)

-   iv) Next, check the 'All subjects' checkbox; this means we want to process every subject.
+   iv) Next, check the 'All folders are subjects' checkbox; this means we want to process every subject.
 Alternatively, one can just select a subset of subjects if all subjects should not be processed.
 This will display the number of subjects that will be processed by WhiFuN. (see screenshot below)

    ![Screenshot 2024-12-08 202504](https://github.com/user-attachments/assets/e4982c4d-cade-406c-bd22-c28bf8abcd6b)